How data analysts help brands break down silos

 Data analysts exist because:

 Data analysts play a foundational role in creating the semantic layer in every business.

-What data analysts do for organizations
+What data analysts do for organisations

 They may need to do this by merging two spreadsheets, ten databases, five dashboards, or a mix.
 A data analyst won’t know until they take a look.

-The people who do this job thus end up with a mix of skills, from data quality analysis and pipeline prototyping to data modeling, visualization, and business analytics.
+The people who do this job thus end up with a mix of skills, from data quality analysis and pipeline prototyping to data modeling, visualisation, and business analytics.
 Hiring good data analysts requires not losing sight of the forest for the trees.

 “Data work” for most companies is in the vast space between narrow snapshots collected by software applications and all the business processes that depend on that data for insight.
 Very few data analysts learn all the skill-sets required to navigate the entire space.
 Most learn a couple of components well and consistently.